shane965/shane965/README.md

 I am currently working on Kubernetes networking and focusing on ovn/ovs and eBPF.
 I am happy to participate in related open source projects to learn and grow together, and work towards providing more flexible and higher-performance container networks.

-## Projects I Work On

-* Developed an edge computing platform based on Kubernetes.
-Technologies involved include Kubesphere, kube-ovn, kubevirt, macvtap-cni, multus-cni, and more.
-* Develop a public cloud platform based on OpenStack.
-Technologies involved include Neutron, Nova, Glance, Cinder, Opentracing, Osprofiler, and more.
-* Data Display and Trading Platform for Funds, Stocks, and Futures: This work includes platform construction, data acquisition, data analysis, algorithm development, and API provision.
-Technologies involved include Python, Spark, pandas, Scrapy, and more.

 ## Technology Stack

 * Solid foundation in Golang/Python and understanding of the underlying implementation principles